Subscription Legal Services Helping Hemp and Medical Marijuana Businesses in Georgia

 Are processors financially liable when their grower is not compliant?

 Yes.
 As it stands now, crops will be routinely tested for compliance with the Act’s requirement that all hemp plants contain .330 percent or less of THC.
 If the crop fails inspection twice, then the crop must be destroyed.
-In that instance, the processor with be liable for half of the amount of the combined value of the seed, fertilizer, labor costs, and any other reasonable and customary input expenses incurred with such destroyed crop (at least until December 31, 2022).
+In that instance, the processor will be liable for half of the amount of the combined value of the seed, fertilizer, labor costs, and any other reasonable and customary input expenses incurred with such destroyed crop (at least until December 31, 2022).

 What to do if the Department determines you are not in compliance with the statute?